machamp-nlp/machamp/docs/seq2seq.md

 ```

 For tokenizing target sentences, we currently support two options, the first one is to use the same pre-trained encoder tokenizer (e.g. mBERT wordpieces) on target sentences (`dataset_reader` in [configs](../configs/params.json)), and the second one is basic whitespace and punctuation tokenization ([configs](../configs/params.tgt-words.json)).

+It should be noted that for this task, our models do not perform very close to SOTA at the moment (see the NMT results in the paper), and there is a bug in the output resulting in many `unknown` tokens.
+We consider this mainly to be useful/interesting as auxiliary task.